Family Mornings at Folk ArtFebruary 26, 2022

 11:00 AM - 12:00 PM

-Join us on the First FREE Sunday of the Month for a new all-ages program featuring storytime, hands-on art activities and explorations in the galleries.
+Join us at the museum for our Family Mornings at Folk Art program featuring storytime, art activity, and explorations in the galleries.
+FREE Family Program!

 About the Museum of International Folk Art: http://www.internationalfolkart.org/

 Founded in 1953 by Florence Dibell Bartlett, the Museum of International Folk Art’s mission is to foster understanding of the traditional arts to illuminate human creativity and shape a humane world.
 The museum holds the world’s largest international folk art collection of more than 150,000 objects from six continents and over 150 nations, representing a broad range of global artists whose artistic expressions make Santa Fe an international crossroads of culture.
 For many visitors, fascination with folk art begins upon seeing the whimsical toys and traditional objects within the Girard Collection.
 For others, the international textiles, ceramics, carvings and other cultural treasures in the Neutrogena Collection provide the allure.
 The museum’s historic and contemporary Latino and Hispano folk art collections, spanning the Spanish Colonial period to modern-day New Mexico, reflect how artists respond to their time and place in ways both delightful and sobering.
 In 2010, the museum opened the Mark Naylor and Dale Gunn Gallery of Conscience, where exhibitions encourage visitors to exchange ideas on complex issues of human rights and social justice.